"Fall" in love with the Niagara River Region

 A variety of food vendors can be found along the craft show route on Center Street.
-Specialty boutiques, retail shops and local restaurants will also be open, adding to the charm of the village's festival atmosphere.
-The farmers market located on South Fifth and Center streets will include a variety of fall harvest produce favorites, hardy mums, fresh honey, as well as a selection of wines from the Niagara Wine Trail.
+Specialty boutiques, retail shops and local restaurants also will be open, adding to the charm of the village's festival atmosphere.
+The farmers market, located on South Fifth and Center streets, will include a variety of fall harvest produce favorites, wine, fresh cider, hardy mums, fresh honey and more.

-The Lewiston Harvest Festival and Craft Show is the start of the fall events that take place in the Niagara River Region.
-Additional events include the annual Scarecrow Display along the main streets in the four communities from Oct.
-3 through 31, the Winetique Festival on Oct.
-14 in Sanborn, Old Fort Niagara "Haunted Fortress" on Oct.
-20 and 27, and "Spooktacular" at the Power Vista, the Niagara Power Project's Visitors Center, on Oct.
-27.
+The Lewiston Harvest Festival and Craft Show is the start of the autumn season of events that take place in the Niagara River Region.
+Additional events include the annual Scarecrow Display along the main streets in the four communities in October, Marble Orchard Ghost Walks through Oct.
+24, Autumn Fest in Sanborn Oct.
+3-4, Old Fort Niagara's "Haunted Fortress" on Oct.
+17 and 24, and "Spooktacular" at the Niagara Power Project Visitors Center on Oct.
+24.

-For more information on these fall events, contact the Niagara River Region Chamber of Commerce at 716-754-9500 or visit www.NiagaraRiverRegion.com.
+For more information on fall events, contact the Niagara River Region Chamber of Commerce at 754-9500 or visit www.NiagaraRiverRegion.com.